-Donald Trump-Supporting ‘Massage’ Spa Owner Li Yang Is Linked To Chinese Government, ‘Mother Jones’ Reports
+Donald Trump Supporter & ‘Massage’ Spa Owner Li Yang Is Linked To Chinese Government, ‘Mother Jones’ Reports

 The Science and Technology group, of which Yang is listed as a vice-president for South Florida, link “the Chinese government to the country’s science and technology community,” according to its own online site.

-While Yang’s connections to Trump and an influence-peddling operation for Chinese businesses have alraday drawn scrutiny, “her involvement with groups connected to the Chinese government and the Communist Party prompt additional questions about her activities,” Mother Jones reporters Daniel Schulman, David Corn, and Dan Friedman wrote.
+While Yang’s connections to Trump and an influence-peddling operation for Chinese businesses have already drawn scrutiny, “her involvement with groups connected to the Chinese government and the Communist Party prompt additional questions about her activities,” Mother Jones reporters Daniel Schulman, David Corn, and Dan Friedman wrote.